August Bowls Diary 2014

 Do not be afraid to cut a sample plug from the green and check to see the extent of the thatch layer.
 Problems start occurring when you have more than 15mm depth of thatch.
 This thatch layer is the main cause of many problems associated with the performance of the green.
 It is essential you control the amount of thatch by means of verticutting, grooming and scarification.
 Greens that have high levels of thatch will take longer to dry out due to the thatch acting like a sponge.

 Continue to carry out the regular maintenance tasks, cutting, feeding and irrigating if required.
 Use wetting agents if you feel the water is having difficulty going through the surface.
-It is important to get the water into the roots.
+It is important to get the water deep into the soil profile.

 A summer feed can be applied, but go for liquid rather than a granule to minimise the risk of scorching.

 Begin to plan your end of season renovations, calculate your material requirements, seed, topdressing and pre-order to prevent any delays in delivery.